Relaxation therapy is a behavioral therapy used to relieve psychological stress and fatigue. It can be guided by a therapist or trainer or done alone.

 The Effectiveness ratings for Relaxation Therapy are as follows:

 Possibly Effective for...

 More evidence is needed to rate the effectiveness of relaxation therapy for these uses.

-Relaxation therapy is a behavioral therapy used to relieve psychological stress and fatigue.
-It is thought that stress results in increased nervous system activity, which could have a negative effect on disease processes.
-Relaxation therapy is thought to decrease nervous system activity, slow heart rate, decrease blood pressure, decrease anxiety, improve mood, and impart a sense of control in people with medical conditions.
+Relaxation therapy is a behavioral therapy used for psychological stress and fatigue.
+It is thought that stress results in increased nervous system activity.
+This could have a negative effect on certain diseases.
+Relaxation therapy is thought to decrease nervous system activity, slow heart rate, decrease blood pressure, decrease anxiety, improve mood, and give a sense of control in people with medical conditions.

 There are no known safety concerns.
 Relaxation therapy has been safely used in several clinical trials.

 Pregnancy and breast-feeding: More information is needed to determine whether it’s safe to use relaxation therapy during pregnancy and breast-feeding.
 But so far there’s no reason to believe that it might be harmful.